St. Mark’s Episcopal Church – Pinewood, South Carolina

 The church appears to be made of stone; however, is actually built of brick and stuccoed to look like stone, in keeping with its Gothic-Revival style.

-St. Mark’s Episcopal Church is listed in the National Register, which adds the following:
+St. Mark’s Episcopal Church is listed in the National Register:

 (St. Mark’s Church) St. Mark’s Episcopal Church, built in 1855, is significant for its architectural style representative of the Gothic Revival Style prevalent in the mid-nineteenth century and for its association with individuals prominent in the history of South Carolina, including six governors of the State.
 Established by the South Carolina House of Commons in 1757, St. Mark’s Parish and its parish church were for many years significant in the settlement and development of this area.